soytry12/BookStorePHPProject/README.md

 # BookStorePHPProject
-Welcome to our Bookstore System!
-This project is designed to help manage books easily and efficiently.
-Whether you're adding new titles, updating stock, or browsing by category, our system provides a simple and user-friendly interface.
-Built with PHP and MySQL, it’s perfect for libraries, small bookshops, or anyone who wants to organize their book collection.
+Hello, my name is <b>PHON SOYTRY</b>.
+This project is designed to help manage books.
+Built with <b>PHP, Bootstrap and MySQL</b>.
 Thank you for using our system!